Anal cancer

 Anal cancer is usually treated with a combination of chemotherapy and radiation.
 Together, these two treatments enhance each other to kill cancer cells.

-• Chemotherapy.
+- Chemotherapy.
 Chemotherapy treats cancer with strong medicines.
 Treatment often involves a combination of chemotherapy medicines.
-Some are injected in a vein and others come in pill form.
+Some are injected into a vein and others come in pill form.

 Radiation is typically given daily over several weeks.
 How often you receive chemotherapy treatments over those weeks will depend on what medicines your healthcare team chooses.
 Your care team tailors your treatment schedule based on characteristics of your cancer and your overall health.